cjsbass/whatsapp-calendar-assistant/README.md

-# WhatsApp Calendar Assistant 🗓️ v6.0
+# Kairos 🗓️ v6.0

-A WhatsApp bot that extracts event details from wedding invitation images and generates Google Calendar links using **MessageBird** and **Google Cloud Vision API**.
+A powerful AI-powered calendar assistant that extracts event details from wedding invitation images and generates Google Calendar links using **MessageBird** and **Google Cloud Vision API**.

 ## 🆕 What's New in v6.0
 - **Switched from Twilio to MessageBird** for better reliability and delivery rates